Zyber-Limited/codestandards.github.io/index.md

 ## JavaScript
 Use [Can I Use](https://caniuse.com/) to check browser support for any required functionality.

+### Code Reusability
+Always structure your code in such a way that promotes code reuse.
+This will reduce time, effort and reduce coupling/dependency.

 ### Naming Conventions

 `let` should be **camelCase**.